The evolutionary biology of sex and sexual conflict

 Our lab studies the evolutionary and ecological mechanisms that contribute to sexual conflict in animal mating systems.

-We are interested in how demography, environmental factors, and evolutionary selective pressures influence reproductive morphology, genitalic function, mating behaviors, and holistic mating systems, especially in the leiobunine opilionids — a.k.a. harvestmen or “daddy-longlegs.”
+We are interested in how demography, environmental factors, and evolutionary selective pressures influence reproductive morphology, genitalic function, mating behaviors, and holistic mating systems, especially in the leiobunine opilionids — a.k.a. harvesters, harvestpeople or “daddy-longlegs.”

-Harvestmen or “daddy-longlegs” belong to the ancient arachnid order Opiliones, which includes spiders, scorpions, mites and ticks.
-Opiliones is the third-most speciose order of Arachnida (~6,000 described species) behind mites and spiders.
+Harvesters or “daddy-longlegs” belong to the ancient arachnid order Opiliones, which includes spiders, scorpions, mites and ticks.
+Opiliones is the third-most speciose order of Arachnida (~6,600 described species) behind mites and spiders.

 The most dangerous spider in the world?

-Although harvestmen are often mistaken for spiders, they are very different!
-Harvestmen and spiders (Araneae) form a separate branch in the arachnid tree of life.
-They do not have fangs, nor do they make venom or silk!
+Although harvesters are often mistaken for spiders, they are very different!
+Harvesters (Opiliones) and spiders (Araneae) form separate branches in the arachnid tree of life.
+Harvesters do not have fangs, nor do they make venom or silk!